UI-Research/mobility-from-poverty/04_health/README.md

         * A score of 1 indicates a high-quality calculated metric for the observation
 		* All counties with populations of 100,000 persons or more for which the metric is county-specific and not suppressed have a quality score of 1
 	* A score of 2 indicates limited issues for the calculated metric for the observation
-		* No counties have a quality score of 2
+		* All counties with between 10 and 29 low birthweight births have a quality score of 2
 	* A score of 3 indicates serious issues for the calculated metric for the observation
 		* All counties with populationess under 100,000 for which the metric reflects the pooled share low birthweight for all "Unidentified Counties" in the state and are not county-specific have a quality score of 3
- 		* All counties with suppressed estimates have a quality score of 3
+ 		* All counties with suppressed estimates (indicating fewer than 10 low birthweight births) have a quality score of 3

 ## Process for creating the data